AlexandruTentes/WarframeTradeBot/README.md

+Requirements:

+- works best with python 3
+- it is made specifically for windows
+- please run the INSTALLER.bat

 Description:

 The app uses Warframe's trade website API to analyze the market for certain items in a list.
 What this does is to simply get the data for each listing for each item, calculate different types of